jpdias/jpdias.github.io/_posts/2019-04-21-oposecaprilchallenge.md

 Using [fcrackzip](https://github.com/hyc/fcrackzip) did not properly worked on the zip (with both wordlist and brute-force).

-Going traditional, I found several Python scripts on GitHub capable of bruteforcing ZIP password-protected files.
-Using *military grade challenge* as hint, I guess it must be an "easy" password.
+Going traditional, I found several Python scripts on GitHub capable of brute-forcing ZIP password-protected files.
+Using *military grade challenge* as a hint, I guess it must be an "easy" password.

-Using the following script, and the **dictonary** [``` SecLists/Passwords/Common-Credentials/best1050.txt```](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/best1050.txt).
+Using the following script, and the **dictionary** [``` SecLists/Passwords/Common-Credentials/best1050.txt```](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/best1050.txt).

 <script src="https://gist.github.com/jpdias/569562c7c5ab57492ceec15e20345c25.js"></script>